 Another common scenario that impacts CFM requirements is using multiple tools at once.
 Running more than one tool at a time can be a highly efficient way to get things done, especially when you have two or more people working on a single job.
-However, if you’re running multiple tools at the time, you’ll need to combine the CFM requirements of each of the tools that will be running to determine your total CFM requirement.
+However, if you’re running multiple tools at the same time, you’ll need to combine the CFM requirements of each of the tools that will be running to determine your total CFM requirement.

 Air Receiver Tanks

 Air receiver tanks are another factor you should consider when determining your CFM needs.
-Many air compressors come with an air receiver tank to ensure that tools have enough air to complete your tasks—in fact, this is always the case with reciprocating air compressors.
-“Recips” need an air receiver tank and can only run at 100% duty cycle only until the receiver tank runs out of stored air or the compressor overheats from working too hard (but that’s another story…)
+Many air compressors require an air receiver tank—in fact, this is always the case with reciprocating air compressors.
+“Recips” need an air receiver tank and can only run at 100% duty cycle until the receiver tank runs out of stored air (or the compressor overheats from working too hard – but that’s another story…)